Huxteen/business-point-application/README.md

 To get started, you'll need to run the `docker-compose up`:

-The documentation for the API end points can be found in the root url of the application.
+The documentation for this API end points can be found at the root url of the application.
+Swagger UI module was used to achieve this.

 > `/`